It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 The main ways that leukemia is treated are:

 - Chemotherapy: drugs to kill cells.
-Steroids are normally used along with chemotherapy for lymphoid leukemia.
+Steroids are generally used along with chemotherapy for lymphoid leukemia.

 - Biological therapy: Treatments that use the immune system to destroy leukemia cells.
-These often use antibodies to markers of leukemia; These are known as monoclonal antibodies.
+These often use antibodies to leukemia markers; These are known as monoclonal antibodies.

 Chemotherapy is the use of drugs that kill cells.
 These kill cancer cells and prevent them from dividing.